nafigator/http/client/dumper/README.md

   Mask(*http.Request, *string)
 }
 ```
-Where second parameter is pointer to final dump.
+Where the second parameter is a pointer to final dump.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Tests